 New opportunities result in further problems that require unique solutions.
 Any organization must adapt, and its people must have the freedom to innovate.

 Leaders may be inclined to impose rigid, top-down limits on innovation in organizations.
-Instead, they should provide a direction or path forward in terms of goals and deliverables and enables people to find their ways along that path.
-That forward-path is usually not a straight line; innovation is seldom linear.
+Instead, they should provide a direction or path forward in terms of goals and deliverables and enables people to find their way along that path.
+That forward path is usually not a straight line; innovation is seldom linear.
 Like a sailboat making progress into the wind, it’s sometimes necessary to “tack” or go sideways to make forward progress.